saucelabs/sauce-docs/docs/test-fairy/platforms/flutter.md

 - **I see `Automatically assigning platform ios with version 8.0` when I build.**

   TestFairy supports iOS 9.0 and above.
-Please change the build target accordingly in your Xcode project.
+Change the build target accordingly in your Xcode project.

 - **I see `Looks like TestFairy has an upgrade to do...
 1.X.Y+hotfixZ is the latest stable branch` or errors related to Jetifier in the logs when I call an SDK method.**